 Further, subsequent to the Thernstroms’ landmark study came the Obama phenomenon.
 In 2008, the hoopla surrounding the Obama candidacy surpassed anything I have seen in American politics in my lifetime.
 Not John Kennedy, not Ronald Reagan, no presidential candidate, regardless how charismatic, ginned up the kind of excitement that did Barack Obama in 2008.
 In that election, he won 43 percent of the white vote, 54 percent of young white voters, and “won the largest share of white support of any Democrat in a two-man race since 1976…”[ix] His first term in office can generously be described as mediocre: The stagnant economy he inherited from Bush remained stagnant.
 After promising the most transparent administration in history, he conducted a series of tawdry backroom deals to secure Senatorial support for his proposed “Obamacare” legislation.
 Several months before the 2012 election, he refused to deploy U.S. military assets to Benghazi, thereby permitting the American Ambassador to be murdered by Libyan jihadists.
 Nevertheless, he still received 39 percent of a white vote which constituted 72 percent of the U.S. electorate.[x]
 The white Obama supporters in each election constituted tens of millions of voters.
 Would this have been possible in the 1950s?
 In the 1960s?
 Even in the 1980s?
 The answers are: No, no, and extremely unlikely.

-Indeed, black libertarian talk show host and author, Larry Elder, made the bold claims in 2000: “Blacks are more racist than whites….To put it more bluntly, many blacks simply despise whites.
+Larry Elder, a black libertarian author and talk show host, made the bold claims in 2000: “Blacks are more racist than whites….To put it more bluntly, many blacks simply despise whites.
 They assume white bigotry and hostility toward blacks, and feel–against all evidence–that ‘white racism’ remains an intense and formidable obstacle.”[xi]Hopefully, Elder is wrong regarding black racism–although I suspect that, sadly, he is right.
 But the good news he points out is that white racism has been declining steadily in America for many decades.

 Supporting Elder’s opinion is a 2017 Pew Research Center poll regarding American attitudes on inter-racial marriage.
 Among whites, 39 percent said it is a good thing; 52 percent thought it makes little difference; only 9 percent thought it is bad.
 Among blacks, 36 percent thought it is good; 46 percent thought it is indifferent; and 18 percent maintained that it is bad.
 Given the historic persecution of blacks in America, that 18 percent of black Americans reject inter-racial marriage might be understandable.
 But that only half that number of white Americans feel that way is encouraging.[xii]